Docker Compose でのサービス定義

 メモ

-The long form syntax allows the configuration of additional fields that can't be expressed in the short form.
+The long form syntax lets you configure additional fields that can't be expressed in the short form.

 • published: The publicly exposed port.
 It is defined as a string and can be set as a range using syntax start-end.
 It means the actual port is assigned a remaining available port, within the set range.